Here we go. Article 1 of Pastoral Care in Unexpected Places. Queer Eye. Are you excited? You should be. Go ahead. Get excited!

 The holistic ministry of someone that meets a person where they are in order to walk with them through life, encouraging and prodding along the way when needed.

 Several friends had been raving about it and I eventually started watching it last year.
 And I’m so glad I did!
 The Fab 5 don’t know it, but they’re pastoral.
-Maybe not in the religious sense since most church bodies do not fully welcome the LGBTQ+ population, but they’re still pastoral.
+Maybe not in the religious sense since most church bodies do not fully welcome LGBTQ+ folk, but they’re still pastoral.

 If you’ve never seen the show, the premise is that someone nominates a man (there was only one exception in the two seasons so far) and the Fab 5 (the Queer Eye guys) take a week to transform him in five areas:

 - Antoni Porowski – food and wine expert

 - Karamo Brown – culture and lifestyle expert